5 attributes every centre forward must have

 Gabriel Batistuta, a classic “number 9”, was a strong player famous for his powerful shots.
 Have a look at some of the amazing goals he scored.

 So, a centre forward may not have many chances at goal but works hard for his teammates.
 This requires patience and being ready for a one-off opportunity in a game.
-The video below shows how these players move in the pitch.
+The video below shows how these players move on the pitch.

-Having a good first touch can be the difference between creating a goal-scoring opportunity or giving the ball away for a dangerous counterattack.
+A good first touch can be the difference between creating a goal-scoring opportunity or giving the ball away for a dangerous counterattack.
 So, centre forwards must have a brilliant first touch.

-Denis Bergkamp played many different attacking positions in his career including centre forward.
+Denis Bergkamp played many different attacking positions in his career, including centre forward.
 This goal against Argentina is a classic example of the importance of good first touch.

 Centre forwards sit right between the opposition centre backs.
 They are usually the first player to step into the penalty box during the attack.
 So, most long balls and crosses to the box are aimed at the centre forward.
 In these situations, aerial skills and strength are crucial.